AbdullahAlAlif/log_classification/README.md

   - Uses Regex for fast pattern-based classification.
   - Applies a BERT-based ML model for logs not matching patterns.
   - **Uses the Gemini API by Google Studio** for complex or rare log types.
-- **Efficient Error Detection:** The system is optimized to always detect "Errors" and "Critical Errors" with high reliability and speed, regardless of log structure.

 ```
                     +----------------------+